LPLK10367U Tropical Crop Production

 i.
 Agronomy with reference to tropical conditions.

-Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; timing of management; crop protection; configuration (spacing and inter cropping); and soil fertility.
+Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; crop management; crop protection; soil fertility.
+Cultivation of crops under challenging conditions of climate change (e.g drought, salinity).

 ii.
 Tropical Crops